-Looking Ahead at the 4 Cs: Consolidation, Big Companies, Collaboration & Conservation.
+Looking ahead at the 4 Cs: Consolidation, collaboration, conservation, and (big) companies

-Consolidation: To put it bluntly, we have had too many AgTech point solutions funded and we can expect to see many go away or get consolidated.
-We have already seen this in AgFunder’s 2018 funding report [link] where AgTech M&A activity picked up substantially in 2017 and 2018.
-This is particularly evidenced in the FarmTech segment with in-field hardware, sensor and imagery companies but it goes for other AgTech categories such as farm management systems as well.
+Consolidation: To put it bluntly, we have had too many agtech point solutions funded and we can expect to see many go away or get consolidated.
+We have already seen this in AgFunder’s 2018 funding report where agtech M&A activity picked up substantially in 2017 and 2018.
+This is particularly evidenced in the FarmTech segment with in-field hardware, sensor and imagery companies but it goes for other agtech categories such as farm management systems as well.
 We will likely see more consolidation in the future, and although not always blockbuster outcomes for investors, an increased level of consolidation activity is generally a signal of a healthy ecosystem.

 Big companies: We have started to see some of the big companies, including technology companies, increasingly step into the agriculture space and fill gaps in infrastructure and offer scalable solutions: from IBM on the weather, analytics and cloud infrastructure side; Amazon with AWS for Ag; Microsoft with its FarmBeats IoT solution; the big companies are paying more attention to this sector than they have and we can expect they will continue.